 Aging is a natural part of life, but it can be hard to watch your parents grow old (particularly if they are by themselves).
-Seeing them not as able and start to lose their independence is upsetting, but as their child, it is your responsibility to help them during these years and take steps to make sure that they stay happy, healthy and independent for as long as possible.
+Seeing them not as able and start to lose their independence is upsetting, but as their child, it is your responsibility to help them during these years and take steps to make sure that they stay happy, healthy, and independent for as long as possible.

 Make Sure That They Are Receiving Healthcare

 Attending appointments and screenings will be essential for identifying health problems early so that they can be addressed before they become a problem.
 This means that you need to make sure that a parent is attending these appointments (they may find it helpful if you go with them) and that they have the coverage that they need.
-Medicaid is a terrific government healthcare program which can be helpful if they have limited income.
+Medicaid is a terrific government healthcare program that can be helpful if they have limited income.
 For those with parents aged over 65 specifically, you can check the Medicaid income limits by state online at medicareplanfinder.com to see what plans your parent may be eligible for.

 It is vital that you (and any siblings) are in regular communication with your parent(s).
 This will involve having sensitive conversations like what the best steps to take when they are no longer able to live independently and if they are currently having any difficulties.
-In addition to this, it is also important to speak regularly with them about everyday life and to keep them included in the family life.
+In addition to this, it is also important to speak regularly with them about everyday life and to keep them included in family life.

 Make Sure That They Are Getting Out